mhrons/mhrons.github.io/docs/pv_smooth.md

 #### Conditions of cost calculation:
 1/3 of the yearly-generated PV energy by the hybrid PV system is assumed as infeed to the grid.
-Microcycling of Li-Ion BESS is eliminated by technical means.
+Microcycling of BESS is eliminated by technical means.
 LiFePO4 [life cycle data](https://www.powertechsystems.eu/home/tech-corner/lithium-iron-phosphate-lifepo4/) and per kWh price as of 2021
 Energy losses due to AC/DC conversion and accumulation are neglected.
 The costs are specific per 1 kW of installed PV power.